 The recipe below reflects that I already had quinoa cooked.
 On Sunday night, I make a big batch of grains as well as a large batch of roasted veggies.
 During the week, I use these pre-cooked items to make dinner take 10 minutes or less.
 If you are interested in meal planning and meal prepping, I offer meal plans with directions on how to meal prep specifically for fat loss.
-You can get 6 weeks of meal plans here!
+You can get meal plans here!

 If you don’t meal plan, you will need to make quinoa.
 To make quinoa, you will need to first rinse it to remove the coating on the seeds that makes it bitter.
 After rinsing, use double the water to quinoa (for this recipe I would use 1 cup quinoa and 2 cups water).
 Cook covered on medium to medium high for 15 minutes.
 Remove the lid and let remaining water evaporate.
 Fluff with a fork.